debjani-bhowmick/p1-drl-navigation/Report.md

 Optimizer : Adam
 ```

-The Neural Networks use the following architecture (defined in model.py):
+The employed neural networks in the implementation comprise the architecture as stated below, and this is defined in `model.py` of the code.

 ```
 Input nodes (37) -> Fully Connected Layer (64 nodes, Relu activation) -> Fully Connected Layer (64 nodes, Relu activation) -> Ouput nodes (4)